HardikKSavaliya/BlockChain-Interview/README.md

 # How does Bitcoin use Blockchain?
 A transaction is a transfer of value between Bitcoin wallets that gets included in the blockchain.
 Bitcoin wallets keep a secret piece of data called a private key or seed, which is used to sign transactions, providing a mathematical proof that they have come from the owner of the wallet.

-# Is Blockchain an incorruptible ledger?
-Blockchain ledger cannot be corrupted as per the developer’s claim.

 # What are the business benefits of blockchain?
 Blockchain consensus mechanisms provide the benefits of a consolidated, consistent dataset with reduced errors, near-real-time reference data, and the flexibility for participants to change the descriptions of the assets they own.